-Stock futures mixed as Amazon weighs on tech, COVID-19 vaccine rally takes breather
+Dow gets Boeing boost as Nasdaq pulls back for second session

 EU TARGETS AMAZON

-The Nasdaq may see more pressure with Amazon falling in early trading after the European Union alleged the e-commerce giant violated antitrust rules.
+Amazon fell after the European Union alleged the e-commerce giant violated antitrust rules.

 |Ticker